© Crown copyright 2021

 - when the decision will be reviewed

-Once the school’s appeal process has been completed, individuals may be able to apply to the Courts.
+Once the school’s appeal process has been completed, individuals who remain barred may be able to apply to the Courts for a review of the schools decision.
 Individuals wishing to exercise this option should seek independent legal advice.

 Controlling access to school premises provides more guidance on access to school premises.